-These are the Best Coconut Sugar Substitutes to use when choosing a natural alternatives or if you’re unable to find coconut sugar at the local supermarket.
+These are the Best Coconut Sugar Substitutes to use when choosing a natural alternative or if you’re unable to find coconut sugar at the local supermarket.

-Coconut sugar, also known as coconut palm sugar, is a natural sugar made from the sap of coconut palm and It’s a healthy alternative to artificial sweeteners, so it often appears in low-calorie desserts and recipes.
+Coconut sugar, also known as coconut palm sugar, coconut crystals, or coco sap sugar is a natural sugar made from the sap of the coconut palm tree.
+It’s a healthy alternative to artificial sweeteners, so it often appears in low-calorie desserts and recipes.

 Despite popular belief, coconut sugar doesn’t taste anything like coconut.
 Instead, it tastes like brown sugar with hints of caramel.
 It’s slightly toasty, too, with unique smoky and musky qualities.